LGBTQIA+ Inclusive Teen and Young Adult Treatment Center

 The LGBTQIA+ community has received greater acceptance in recent years, but it’s still heavily stigmatized.
 These individuals may feel excluded from social groups or activities, disconnected from peer groups, or bullied and attacked for their individual identities.

-Worse yet, the chance of physical assault increased by 17% when LGBTQIA+ teens are “out” and open about their sexuality or sexual or gender identity – or even by mere suspicion.[3]
+Worse yet, the chance of physical assault increased by 17% when LGBTQIA+ youth are “out” and open about their sexuality or sexual or gender identity – or even by mere suspicion.[3]
 They may also encounter sexual harassment based on their gender identity and expression.

 Parental Support